cruseakshay/Notes/aws-developer/course_1/QuestionAnsPractice.md

 - Enabling point-in-time RDS snapshots is sufficient to give you a recovery point objective (RPO) of less than 10 minutes.

   True.

+- What are the important steps for securing IAM user accounts?

+  Enable multifactor authentication (MFA), Assign a long and complex password.